(This article was originally published on the 30th January 2018 and updated on the 6th April 2021).

-Clearly, you will benefit and save in terms of interest cost.
-Besides the lower amortization of RM460.00 versus the RM 499.24, the total difference of RM941.76 is material.
+Clearly, you will benefit and save in terms of the interest cost.
+Besides the lower amortization of RM454 versus RM500, the total difference of RM1,014 is material.

 Since the amortization is uniform for the duration of the loan, it is easier to keep track of your debt.
-You’re not likely to miss out on your loan payments and be consumed monitoring one or more credit card bills.
+You are not likely to miss out on your loan payments and be consumed monitoring one or more credit card bills.

 Based on the example, the greatest benefit is that taking on a personal loan becomes a savings tool.
-Effectively, the savings of RM941.76 translate to nearly 10% of the RM10,000 loan balance or principal.
+Effectively, the savings of RM1,014 translate to about 10% of the RM10,000 loan balance or principal.
 That’s a windfall for the smart saver.